 As a part of the Pick experience, students see the counselor for classroom guidance lessons every other week.
-Students learn leadership skills, academic skills, and social skills through classroom lessons.
+Students learn leadership skills such as the 7 Habits of Happy Kids, academic skills, and social skills through classroom lessons.
 Additionally, the counselor works directly with students, individually and in small groups, to deal with unique or problem-centered concerns that require more privacy or attention than can be accommodated in whole group activities.